Aditya0257/Aditya0257/README.md

 ### 🔭 Ongoing Projects

+- **Fin Transact:** A financial transaction platform for seamless money transfers and withdrawals, with features including user/merchant authentication, on ramp/off ramp transactions, and real-time webhooks.
 - **SkillSync:** AI-driven platform for CS interview practice
 - **Dev Daily Nexus:** Developer-centric platform for project blogs and collaboration